kamilburda/batcher/dev/_pages/Usage.md

 You can remove input images and folders by selecting them and pressing Delete or by pressing `- → Remove Selected`.
 You can clear the entire input list by pressing `- → Remove All` or selecting everything with Ctrl + A and then pressing Delete.

+You can adjust import options for each file format detected in the input list by pressing the arrow button and selecting `Import Options...`.

 By default, the renamed images (as they would be named on export) are displayed.
 To show their original names, press the arrow button and check `Show Original Names`.